Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: DDL2PropBank Agent

 To quantify the structural complexity of assembling agentic workflows, we analyze each framework's \texttt{database\_mapper.py} implementation using standard static analysis metrics (Table~\ref{tab:code_complexity}).
 Logical lines of code (LLOC) measures implementation size excluding comments and blank lines; values in parentheses indicate lines added beyond the 31-line starter template.
 Cyclomatic complexity (CCN) captures control flow branching---higher values indicate more complex decision logic.
 Framework-specific imports reflect API surface area and coupling to framework internals.

-\paragraph{Low-Complexity Winners.} \textbf{Pydantic AI} and \textbf{Agno} emerge as co-leaders in code complexity, with Pydantic AI exhibiting slightly lower logical and control-flow complexity and Agno requiring the fewest imports.\footnote{Pydantic AI achieves lower LLOC (52 vs.\ 54) and CCN (3 vs.\ 4), while Agno requires fewer imports (3 vs.\ 4).} Their advantage stems from a shared set of design choices that systematically reduce boilerplate.
+\paragraph{Low-Complexity Winners.} \textbf{Pydantic AI} and \textbf{Agno} emerge as co-leaders in code complexity.
+Pydantic AI achieves lower LLOC (52 vs.\ 54) and CCN (3 vs.\ 4), while Agno requires fewer imports (3 vs.\ 4).
+Their advantage stems from a shared set of design choices that systematically reduce boilerplate.
 In particular, both frameworks support \emph{unified tool declarations} that allow MCP servers and Python functions to coexist without wrapper code, \emph{decorator-free function registration} that accepts plain Python functions, \emph{model-string--based provider inference} that avoids provider-specific client classes, and \emph{native MCP abstractions} that manage connection lifecycles and expose token usage without custom instrumentation.
 Collectively, these patterns minimize scaffolding code while preserving expressiveness, resulting in more concise and maintainable agentic solution.